 Income Splitting – Prescribed Rate Loans

 A common question that gets asked is, “Are there any ways of splitting income with my spouse?”
 This is especially popular when two spouses have significantly different levels of income, meaning that they are taxed at vastly different marginal tax rates.
-In the ideal scenario, the higher-income spouse would be able to shift some of their investment income to their spouse’s tax return in order to utilize the marginal rate tax system in Ontario and pay lower taxes overall.
-In Ontario, the lowest combined tax bracket is 20.05% which is the tax rate that an individual would pay on most income sources up to about $45,000 of taxable income.
-In Ontario, an individual starts to pay a 53.53% combined income tax rate on most sources of income when their taxable income exceeds $220,000.
+In the ideal scenario, the higher-income spouse would be able to shift some of their investment income to their spouse’s tax return in order to utilize the marginal rate tax system in Canada and pay lower taxes overall.
+Specifically, in Ontario, the lowest combined tax bracket is 20.05% which is the tax rate that an individual would pay on most income sources up to about $46,000 of taxable income.
+In Ontario, an individual starts to pay a 53.53% combined income tax rate on most sources of income when their taxable income exceeds about $222,000.
 As shown, there are varying tax rates that are levied in Ontario which makes it desirable to income-split with your spouse, given the right circumstances.

-One potential income-splitting strategy is to provide your spouse (or a family trust) with a prescribed rate loan.
-It is important to highlight the difference between “a gift” to a spouse (or a family trust) and a “prescribed rate loan” to a spouse (or a family trust).
-If funds are gifted to a spouse, then the income generated from that gift are subject to the attribution rules of the Income Tax Act and the income is reported on the gifting individual’s tax return resulting in no income-splitting benefit.
-This prescribed rate spousal loan strategy also avoids any negative implications of the Tax on Split Income (TOSI) rules.
+One potential income-splitting strategy is to provide your spouse or a family trust with a prescribed rate loan.
+It is important to highlight the difference between “a gift” to a spouse or a family trust and a “prescribed rate loan”.
+If funds are being gifted, then the income generated from that gift are subject to the attribution rules of the Income Tax Act and the income is reported on the gifting individual’s tax return resulting in no income-splitting benefit.
+The prescribed rate loan strategy also avoids any negative implications of the Tax on Split Income (TOSI) rules.
 In order to avoid the attribution rules, the following criteria must be met:

 - Interest must be charged on a loan at a rate equal to or greater than the prescribed rate that was in effect at the time the loan was made; and